Sea to Summit Delta Mug

 Easy and comfortable to hold without a handle or insulated walls.
 Spot-on, STS.

 Claim: "Volume Measurements Inscribed on Inside of Mug."

-Yep, up to 16 ozs.
+Yep, up to 16 ounces.
 I LOVE this feature because there's nothing I fear more than turning my freeze-dried meal into soup by accidentally adding too much water.
-Not only am I able to measure water uot for dinner, but I can also make sure I'm using the correct amount of instant coffee packets for 16 ozs, come morning.
+Not only am I able to measure water out for dinner, but I can also make sure I'm using the correct amount of water for my morning coffee.
 Thanks to this mug, I've had consistently, perfectly-thick dinners, and have never once had a watered-down cup of morning coffee.

 Note, however, these markings are built into the mug and aren't a contrasting color.
 They can be hard to see, depending on the mug color you choose.
 Be sure to examine this feature in the store so you can pick one that reads easiest to your eyes.

 Used for measuring water for freeze-dried meals and morning coffee.

 No, it isn't insulated.

 And no, there isn't a clip or way to hook it onto your pack.